 Practice sessions were fraught with confusion.
 On the course, my game had deteriorated so badly that I no longer wanted to play.
 I was losing my support too.
 My sponsors, a few local businessmen in Dallas, had pulled their financing.
 It was looking like it was time to hang it up and do something else other than play golf.

 I wasn’t ready to completely give up.
 I decided to take a bartending job in Dallas.
-By working at night it would leave my days open to practice.
-The hours were tough.
+By working at night, it would leave my days open to practice.
+The hours were terrible.
 I would close down a bar at 3:00 am and get up to practice again at 10 am only to be back at the bar at 4:30 that afternoon.
-I knew there was an easier way to play golf, I just hadn’t found it yet.
+I knew there was an easier way to play golf; I just hadn’t found it yet.

-“Moe is amazing, hits it dead straight.
+“Moe is fantastic, hits it dead straight.
 I’ve never seen anything like it” he said.

 You can see the video here:

-After seeing this video I realized that there was a relationship between Moe’s unique setup and his ball-striking ability.
-I was determined to understand his swing so I started practicing and copying exactly what I saw on the video.
+After seeing this video, I realized that there was a relationship between Moe’s unique setup and his ball-striking ability.
+I was determined to understand his swing, so I started practicing and copying what I saw on the video.
 It was great to have a Model mostly because it eliminated any guesswork.
 I stopped practicing hitting balls and started modeling Moe’s swing positions and mechanics.

 I would spend a year copying his swing before actually meeting Moe in person.